Facilities are available for hauling out and re-launching boats up to 10 meters in length.

 Boats up to 12 meters may be hauled at Haul Out Officers discretion provided our equipment can safely manage the operations.

 Some club cradles are available for use – see Haul Out officer or Club Captain.

 If you wish to haul your boat out at the facility you must make yourself available for the Haul out roster to help with other members boats.

 This rotational haul-out schedule means you will be rostered on approx. every 5-6 weeks for a Saturday or Sunday 2-4 hours around the high tide.

 You will be required to be present and assist in the work of hauling out, moving and re-launching your boat.
-Haul outs and launchings are generally for autumn through to spring as the hardstand area is a public reserve and may not be used during the summer except in an emergency.
+Haul outs and launchings are mainly from autumn through to spring,

 Health and Safety